solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 blocktree.
 If not (there was a crash between 2-1 and 2-2), then rewrite the root to blocktree.

-4) On startup, the validator boots from the snapshot `S`, then replays all descendant blocks of `S` that exist in this validator's ledger, building banks which are then stored in an output `BankForks`.
+4) On startup, the validator boots from the snapshot `snapshot_root`, then replays all descendant blocks of `snapshot_root` that exist in this validator's ledger, building banks which are then stored in an output `bank_forks`.
 This is done in `blocktree_processor.rs`.
-The root of this `BankForks` is set to `S`.
+The root of this `bank_forks` is set to `snapshot_root`.

-5) On startup, the validator calculates the first slot `S_n` from which it is not locked out for voting.
+5) On startup, the validator calculates the `first_votable_slot` from which it is not locked out for voting.
 Every validator persists its tower state and must consult this state in order to boot safely and resume from a snapshot without being slashed.
 From this tower state and the ancestry information embedded in the snapshot, a validator can derive which banks, are "safe" (See the `Determining Vote Safety From a Snapshot and Tower` section for more details) to vote for.

 6) Periodically send canary transactions to the cluster using the validator's local recent blockhash.